top of page

-Why You Should Get a Health Savings Account (HSA) When You're Young and Healthy
+10 Reasons Why You Should Get a Health Savings Account (HSA) When You're Young and Healthy

-If you're young and healthy, you might think a Health Savings Account (HSA) doesn’t apply to you.
+If you're young and healthy, you might assume an HSA doesn’t apply to you.
 I used to think that, too.
-I figured HSAs were for older people, families, or those dealing with big medical bills.
-At the time, my paycheck felt too small to set money aside for something I didn’t think I needed.
+I believed HSAs were designed for older adults, families with medical needs, or people already dealing with large healthcare expenses.
+At the time, my paycheck felt too tight to set aside money for something I didn’t think I would need anytime soon.

-Looking back, I wish someone had explained how powerful an HSA could be.
-Starting early would have saved me money, reduced my taxes, and helped me prepare for the unexpected.
 Here are 10 reasons why opening an HSA when you’re young and healthy is one of the smartest financial moves you can make.

-Every dollar you contribute to your HSA is pre-tax.
 That means you pay less in taxes now and reduce your taxable income for the year.
 Even small contributions—just $10 to $20 per paycheck—can lower what you owe and help you keep more of your money.

 These deductions might help you qualify for other tax benefits if your income is lower.
 And since most people don’t itemize medical expenses, this is one of the few ways to get a health-related tax break.
 Just make sure to check the IRS limit each year to know how much you can contribute.

-Invest and Let Your Money Grow
+1. Invest and Let Your Money Grow

 Unlike a Flexible Spending Account (FSA), money in your HSA doesn’t expire.
 It rolls over year after year and can even be invested in mutual funds, just like a retirement account.
 The growth is tax-free as long as the money is used for qualified medical expenses.